Normally, the Eustachian tube drains fluid from your ears to the back of your throat. If it clogs, otitis media with effusion (OME) can occur.

 - eardrum scarring

-- damage to the ear that causes hearing loss
+- damage to the ear, causing hearing loss

 - affected speech or language delay